-Meeting with a lender to secure a business loan offer an excellent chance to begin building a relationship with the people who can potentially help you fund your business growth well into the future, so it’s important to be prepared and create a good first impression.
+Meeting with a lender before trying to secure a business loan is an excellent chance to begin building a relationship with the people who can potentially help you fund your business growth well into the future, so it’s important to be prepared and create a good first impression.

 With this in mind, we teamed up with the Small Business Administration (SBA) to host a webinar that goes into detail on the steps you should take and the many resources available to help you secure the appropriate loan for your business, including options for traditional loans, alternative lenders, venture capital and crowdfunding.
 If you want to be fully prepared to secure a business loan, we highly recommend you take the time to watch this video: